zkamvar/predtimechart/README.md

 # predtimechart

-A JavaScript (ES6 ECMAScript) module for infectious disease forecast visualization.
+A JavaScript (ES6 ECMAScript) module for forecast visualization.

 # intro